llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of approval process naming that should not be used :
+The following are examples of approval process naming that should NOT be used :

 Approval Process Name | Reason
 ----------------------|:----------